YifeiLong/Modern-Artificial-Intelligence/Project5/README.md

-# Lab 5: Multi-Model Sentiment Analysis
+# Lab 5: Multi-Modal Sentiment Analysis

 This is the repository of Modern AI course's final project in ECNU.